Temps and termites are on the rise. Schedule your free inspection today.

 Our specialists live and operate in San Diego, available to help you with any spider problem you might encounter.

-Spiders in California home?
+Spiders in your California home?
 Call your local experts

-Western Exterminator can help do away with spiders that are infesting your California property.
-Our experts can also help you know how to hinder them from coming back.
+Western Exterminator can help do away with the spiders that are infesting your California property and help prevent them from returning.
 If you think (or know) that you’ve got a spider problem, get in touch with us today.
+Whether it’s a one-off inspection or as part of our pest control plan, PestFree365+, we can help.1

 Find your local branch